What are the symptoms and pain associated with the Extensor Indicis Muscle?

 Where Is The Extensor Indicis Muscle Located?

-The extensor indicis connects the ulna (the bone on the pinky side of the forearm) to the first finger.
+The extensor indicis connects the ulna (the bone on the pinky side of the forearm) to the first finger (middle and distant phalanx).

 What Movements Does the Extensor Indicis Control?